Skip to content

 run: bivvy run --env ci

 In CI mode, the workflow progress bar is suppressed to avoid noisy output in log-based environments.
-You can also explicitly pass --non-interactive or --ci to force this behavior outside auto-detected CI.
+If you ever need to force this behavior outside auto-detected CI, pass --non-interactive.
+(An older --ci flag exists for backwards compatibility but is deprecated and hidden — prefer --non-interactive --env ci.)

 Provided requirements